tagion/website-home/docs/whitepaper/index.md

 ---

 _This wiki is a community-driven knowladge base about Tagion and eco system around it.
 Found an typo or some inconsistency?
-Please let us now via [info@tagion.org](mailto:info@tagion.org) or using a 'Edit page on GitHub' link in the bottom of every page._
+Please let us now via [info@tagion.org](mailto:info@tagion.org) or using a 'Edit on Github' link in the bottom of every page._

 ---